- 18 Dec 2024

 The total load time for an application does include any associated images and javascript.
 However, a WebART check will not actually execute any Java or Flash objects if they are present (for security reasons).

-For remote (as opposed to local) WebART checks, response times are measured from the selected cloud reflector to the target and back, and exclude the time it takes for Netreo to communicate with the reflector—thus ensuring the most accurate measurement possible.
+For remote (as opposed to local) WebART checks, response times are measured from the selected service engine to the target and back, and exclude the time it takes for Netreo to communicate with the service engine—thus ensuring the most accurate measurement possible.

 Each WebART check includes a built-in availability check (configured like a service check) and a threshold check for the application total load time statistic.
 Additional threshold checks can be added as desired.
 The following additional statistics are available for monitoring on WebART checks: